-Introduction Welcome to the long read version of the “TL:DR” section of the Cinegy Air 21.2 What’s New post.
+Introduction Welcome to the long-read version of the “TL:DR” section of the Cinegy Air 21.2 What’s New post.
 In this follow-up post we will provide details on major changes which arrived with version 21.2 of Cinegy Air.

-All Things SRT (Feedback Streams, Encryption, Library Updates) I am sure a lot of you already benefit from using SRT technology in your workflows to get secure streams delivered in pristine quality with low latency.
+All Things SRT (Feedback Streams, Encryption, Library Updates) I am sure, a lot of you already benefit from using SRT technology in your workflows to get secure streams delivered in pristine quality with low latency.

-Introduction A lot has happened in the last year, but through it all work has carried on at Cinegy and so it is time to write another post detailing the changes we have made to our flagship video playout & automation platform – Cinegy Air.
-We’ve spent all summer polishing the release and have a number of top-tier customers broadcasting already with pre-release versions, so once again I am feeling very confident in recommending that this even the most cautious customers start their evaluation and rollout immediately.
+Introduction A lot has happened in the last year, but through it all work has been carried on at Cinegy, and so it is time to write another post detailing the changes we have made to our flagship video playout & automation platform – Cinegy Air.
+We’ve spent all summer polishing the release and have a number of top-tier customers broadcasting already with pre-release versions, so once again I am feeling very confident in recommending that even the most cautious customers start their evaluation and rollout immediately.

 Introduction A frequent requirement of customers is to use dynamic elements inside on-screen graphics.
-At Cinegy, we use the Cinegy Titler engine to render real-time graphics elements for compositing into the output from the Cinegy Playout engine.
+At Cinegy, we use the Cinegy Title engine to render real-time graphics elements for compositing into the output from the Cinegy Playout engine.
 This engine has a lot of powerful features - as well as being a real-time optimized graphics system, it also supports binding of elements within a graphics scene to imported variables.